 The Board of Directors has recommended a final dividend of HK\$0.795 per share, which is subject to the approval of shareholders at the 2021 Annual General Meeting.
 With the interim dividend per share of HK\$0.447 paid during 2020, the total dividend per share will amount to HK\$1.242 for the full year.

-- (1) Annual dividend yield is calculated based on dividends of the year (i.e. interim dividend, special dividend and proposed final dividend of the year) and closing share price at that year-end. - (2) 2020 proposed final dividend will be subject to shareholders' approval at the Company's forthcoming Annual General Meeting.
+(2) 2020 proposed final dividend will be subject to shareholders' approval at the Company's forthcoming Annual General Meeting.